mobxjs/mst-gql/README.md

 In the generated `reactUtils` you will find the `StoreContext`, which is a pre-initialized React context that can be used to distribute the RootStore through your application.
 It's primary benefit is that it is strongly typed, and that `Query` components will automatically pick up the store distributed by this context.

-## Query component
+## useQuery hook

-The Query component, as found in `reactUtils` (and not to be confused with the [Query object](#query-object)) is a convenient utility if you want to control or render queries or mutations from React components.
+The `useQuery` hook, as found in `reactUtils` can be used to create and render queries or mutations in React.

-It supports the following properties

-- `store`, the root store to use to execute the query.
-Optional and defaults to the store provided through the [`StoreContext`](#storecontext)
+The `useQuery` hook should always be used inside an `observer` (provided by the `mobx-react` or `mobx-react-lite` package) based component!

+It accepts zero, one or 2 arguments:

 - `query`, the query to execute.
 This parameter can take the following forms:
   - Nothing - the parameter is optional, in case you want to only set the query to be tracked later on using `setQuery`, for example when a mutation should be tracked.
   - A string, e.g. `query messages { allMessages { __typename id message date }}`
   - A `graphql-tag` based template string
   - A [`Query` object](#query-object)
   - A callback, that will receive as first argument the `store`, and should return a `Query` object.
 The callback will be invoked when the component is rendered for the first time, and is a great way to delegate the query logic itself to the store.
 This is the recommend approach.
 For example `store => store.queryAllMessages()`
-- The query settings `variables`, `raw` and `fetchPolicy`.
-Those properties have only meaning when a string or graphql-tag is used as `query`.
+- `options`, an object which can specify further options, such as
+  - `variables`: The variables to be substituted into the graphQL query (only used if the query is specified as graphql tag or string!)
+  - `raw`: See the raw option of queries
+  - `fetchPolicy`: See fetch policy
+  - `store`: This can be used to customize which store should be used.
+This can be pretty convenient for testing, as it means that no Provider needs to be used.

 The query component takes a render callback, that is rendered based on the current status of the `Query` objects that is created based on the `query` property.
 The callback is also automatically wrapped in MobX-reacts' `observer` HoC.

-The callback receives a single object with the following properties:
+The hook returns one object, with the following properties:

 - `loading`
 - `error`